(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

 Occupational and exposure history is important.

-Cultures and Gram stain of samples from clinically identified sites, including cutaneous or mucosal lesions, pleural fluid, cerebrospinal fluid, ascites, or stool, should be done.
+Cultures and Gram stain of samples from clinically identified sites, including cutaneous or mucosal lesions, blood, pleural fluid, cerebrospinal fluid, ascites, or stool, should be done.
 Sputum examination and Gram stain are unlikely to identify inhalation anthrax because airspace disease is frequently absent.
 A PCR test and immunohistochemical methods (eg, DFA) can help.

 Chest x-ray (or CT) should be done if pulmonary symptoms are present.
 It typically shows widening of the mediastinum (because of enlarged hemorrhagic lymph nodes) and pleural effusion.
 Pneumonic infiltrates are uncommon.